Survey: Even as schools reopen, many students learn remotely - WTMJ

 The findings reflect a nation that has been locked in debate over the safety of reopening schools during the coronavirus pandemic.
 Even as national COVID-19 rates continued to ebb in February, key measures around reopening schools barely budged.

-Nearly 46% of public schools offered five days a week of in-person to all students in February, according to the survey, but just 34% of students were learning full-time in the classroom.
+Nearly 46% of public schools offered five days a week of in-person learning to all students in February, according to the survey, but just 34% of students were learning full time in the classroom.
 The gap was most pronounced among older K-12 students, with just 29% of eighth graders getting five days a week of learning at school.

-There were early signs of a shift, however, with more eighth grade students moving from fully remote to hybrid learning.

 The data capture a month that saw building momentum in the push to reopen schools.
 In February, the Centers for Disease Control and Prevention declared that schools could safely reopen with masks, social distancing and other precautions.
 Days later, Biden reframed his goal around reopening schools after critics said his previous pledge lacked ambition.